RedisGraph/RedisGraph/docs/commands/graph.constraint-drop.md

 ## Examples

-To delete a unique constraint for all nodes with label `Person` enforcing uniqueness on the combination of values of attributes `first_name` and `last_name`, issue the following commands:
+To delete a unique constraint for all nodes with label `Person` enforcing uniqueness on the combination of values of attributes `first_name` and `last_name`, issue the following command:

 ```
 redis> GRAPH.CONSTRAINT DROP g UNIQUE NODE Person PROPERTIES 2 first_name last_name